How to Fix an AirTag That Won’t Update Its Location?

 Navigating to Find My iPhone

-5. Ensure that both Find My iPhone and Find My Network options are turned on.
+5. Make sure both Find My iPhone and Find My network are turned ON.

 Enabling Find My iPhone and Find My Network